f16kowalczyk/VM-AZURE/README.md

 # VM-AZURE
  That is documentacion about VM in Azure

-That is ARM tamplet VM
+That is ARM tamplet VM for use that file please create template.jonson

     {
         "$schema": "https://schema.management.azure.com/schemas/2019-04-01/deploymentTemplate.json#",